-Use this wind-down routine from Dr Peter Cistulli, head of sleep medicine at the University of Sydney, to set yourself up for a great night’s sleep, then be out cold within 15 minutes of hitting the pillow.
+Use this wind-down routine from Dr Peter Cistulli, head of Sleep Medicine at the University of Sydney, to set yourself up for better sleep, you’ll also be able to get to sleep faster once hitting the pillow.

-Dim to doze Dim the lights in your house before you hit the sack.
+Dim to doze: Dim the lights in your house before you hit the sack and it will allow you to sleep faster.
 “Manipulating light exposure can help reset the body clock,” he says.

-Have a worry storm Instead of lying awake thinking about it, grab a pad and jot down things that are troubling you.
+Lose the anxiety: Instead of lying awake thinking about falling asleep, grab a pad and jot down things that are troubling you.

-Fine-tune your thermostat During REM sleep your ability to regulate temperature drops off.
+Fine-tune your thermostat: During REM sleep, your ability to regulate temperature drops off.
 “We become like reptiles,” says Cistulli.
-Blankets let you more precisely regulate heat than duvet, he says.
+With blankets allowing you to regulate heat more precisely than a duvet.

-Count it out Had your worry session but still stressing?
-Count backward from 300 by threes.
-“It activates different parts of your brain and helps distract you from stressful thoughts,” says Cistulli.
+Count It Out: Had your worry session but still stressing?
+According to the doc, you should count backward from 300 by threes.
+“It activates different parts of your brain and helps distract you from stressful thoughts,” he says.